jbush001/NyuziProcessor/README.md

 ## Building and running

-The development environment is fairly self contained and should be straightforward to get running.
+The development environment is fairly straightforward to get running.

 ### To build tools and verilog models: